 Sand's first LSD experience bordered on the biblical.
 As he recounts on camera: "I was with friends at a lakeside retreat in [upstate] New York.
 I sat in front of a fire, nude, in the lotus position.
 I just wanted to be naked.
 I didn't want to be encumbered by clothing.
 And then I went much further than that and disappeared.
 I was floating in this immense, vast space, and a voice shot through me.
 It said, 'Your job on this planet is to make psychedelics and turn on the world.'"

-Three thousand miles away in San Francisco, and sans the voice of God, Scully was struck by a similar thought: "As we were coming down I felt fresh and new.
+Five kilometers away in San Francisco, and sans the voice of God, Scully was struck by a similar thought: "As we were coming down I felt fresh and new.
 The smells of flowers and trees were intense.
 I thought: [I] could make this stuff and give it away to anyone who wanted to be turned on ."

 In the documentary, Scully admits to being intimidated by the idea of LSD: "I knew I could have a terrifying experience, but I also knew I could have a transcendent one.
 I was hoping for transcendence."
 Luckily, he obtained it.
 "I had a flash," he recalls, "that if everyone tried acid, people would be less likely to be mean to each other and trash the world."